John Stones: International career

+Youth

+2013: FIFA U-20 World Cup

 Stones was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup in May 2013.
 He made his England U20 debut on 16 June, in a 3–0 win in a warm-up game against Uruguay.
 He made his under-21s debut against Scotland on 13 August 2013, playing the entire 90 minutes of a 6–0 win for England at Bramall Lane.

+Senior

+2014–2015: Beginnings

-He was named as a standby player for England's 2014 FIFA World Cup squad, but was not included in the final squad.
+Stones was named as a standby player for England's 2014 FIFA World Cup squad, but was not included in the final squad.
 Stones made his England debut on 30 May in a 3–0 friendly win over Peru at Wembley, replacing Everton teammate Leighton Baines for the final 15 minutes.
 On 3 September 2014, Stones made his first England start in a friendly against Norway at Wembley Stadium.
 Five days later, in England's first match of UEFA Euro 2016 qualification, Stones made his competitive debut in a 2–0 victory away to Switzerland at St. Jakob-Park, Basel.

+2016–2019: First Euro, FIFA World Cup, and UEFA Nations League

 Stones was selected in Roy Hodgson's 23-man squad for Euro 2016 but did not play any of England's four games in the tournament.
 He was named in the 23-man England squad for the 2018 World Cup.
 On 24 June, Stones scored his first two international goals in a 6–1 victory over Panama during their second group stage match of the tournament.
 He became the first Manchester City player to score for England at a World Cup finals since Trevor Francis in 1982.
 At the 2019 UEFA Nations League Finals in Portugal, Stones made an error in the semi-final against the Netherlands, when he gave away possession to Memphis Depay in extra time, leading to one of the goals that defeated England 3–1.
 Manager Gareth Southgate dropped him from the third-place match against Switzerland, saying that Stones made his mistake because of fatigue.

+2020–2022: Second Euro and FIFA World Cup

 Stones was named in the England squad for Euro 2020.
 Stones started all seven of England's games, with England finishing the tournament as runners-up and conceding only two goals, both from set pieces.

-Stones was named in England's 26-man squad for the 2022 World Cup in Qatar.

-Stones has been a key player for his national team in England's last three major international tournaments, forming a solid defensive partnership with Manchester United captain Harry Maguire.
-The two are close, having grown up together playing youth football in South Yorkshire.
+Stones was also present in England's 26-man squad for the 2022 World Cup in Qatar, starting every one of England's five matches as they exited at the quarter-finals.
+Stones was seen as a key player for his national team across this period of time, forming a solid defensive partnership with former Manchester United captain Harry Maguire, who featured alongside him at the 2018 World Cup, Euro 2020 and the 2022 World Cup.